gleb-sevruk/pycrunch-engine/README.md

 `pip install pycrunch-engine`

-_Flask users should be careful and experiment with engine in isolated environment.
-This plugin (during beta) depends on Flask._
+_This engine depends on `aiohttp`, you may need to check cross-dependencies if your project also uses `aiohttp`_

 PyCrunch is written and supports Python 3.6+.